fbpx

 Here are a few suggestions:

-These practices can help quiet anxiety and worries about the future.
+These practices or habits can help quiet anxiety and worries about the future.

-Sleep – a good 7 to 8 hours a night is optimal, yet many people have great difficulty either finding the time or having trouble falling asleep or waking early.
+From research we know that 7 to 8 hours of good quality sleep a night is optimal.
+Yet many people have great difficulty either finding time, having trouble falling asleep or waking early.

 Monitor screen time